Cell Therapy for Lichen Sclerosus

 There are no doctors offering the treatment in the UK.
 However, if the treatment does become available, it is likely that it will be ‘trialled’ on a group of patients first.
 In the hope that the treatment will be available one day (although there are no guarantees), a list of people who would be interested in taking part in a trial is being compiled by this organization.
 Please email, using the contact form, on the contact page and ask to be informed of any patient trials that you would be happy to take part in for stem cell treatment.

 Happy to announce the opening on 4th March, of a new clinic, dedicated to the treatment of lichen sclerosus.
 The Italian doctor, Francesco Casabona, has been pioneering a multi-disciplinary clinic for patients.
 The clinic is a centre of excellence (believed to be the first in the World) for lichen sclerosus and is at the Hospital Gallino di Genova.
 The President of the Italian Lichen Sclerosus Association was in attendance at the opening.

-There is quite a lot of interest in the stem cell treatment that Italian plastic surgeon, Dr Casabona, is offering.
+There is quite a lot of interest in the treatment that Italian plastic surgeon, Dr Casabona, is offering.
 Patients are sharing their experiences on an Italian forum.

-This is one woman’s very positive experience of having the treatment and WLSS is very grateful for her kind generosity in sharing here for others.
+This is one woman’s very positive experience of having the treatment.